 Starter Tea (prepared k-tea)

 Boil a quart of water in a pot.
 Boil for 10 minutes to remove the chlorine if your filter does not remove chlorine.
-Add 1/4 - 1/3 cup sugar and mix until dissolved.
-Add 2-3 tea bags (or 2-3 teaspoons loose tea) and allow to steep by cooling to room temp.
-Remove bags or tea leaves.
+Add about 2/3 cp sugar and mix until dissolved.
+Add 6 small tea bags ( or 6 teaspoons (1/2 oz.) of loose tea) and allow to steep by cooling to room temp.
+Remove bags or strain tea leaves.
 You have now made your sweet tea for your brewing.

-Place kombucha and starter tea (remember, your culture will arrive floating in the starter tea so do not discard that liquid) in a glass jar.
-Pour your cooled sweet tea you made into jar but leave at least 1-2" room at the top of the jar.
-You can brew in any size jar – if you are using a quart jar this quart brew will almost fill the jar.
-If you are using a half gallon or gallon jar, it will not, and that is not a problem at all.
+Place kombucha and starter tea (remember, your culture will arrive floating in the starter tea so do not discard that liquid) in a glass jar at least 1/2 gallon size.
+Pour your cooled sweet tea you made into jar.

-Cover with a coffee filter or piece of paper towel and secure with rubber band (to keep fruit flies out).
-Cheesecloth does NOT work well for this.
-Bugs may get in.
-Place in pantry or on counter (just not in direct sun) and do not disturb!
+Cover with a coffee filter or piece of paper towel and secure with rubber band.
+Place in pantry (not near food!) or on counter (just not in direct sun) and do not disturb!
 Disturbing it will keep the baby from forming.
 Which will not affect the taste of the brew but the baby forming really helps determine when it is time to harvest.

 Start tasting after 4-5 days (you can use a straw as to not to disturb it too much) and let it brew until your preferred taste.
 The longer you brew, the more acidic/vinegary it gets.